Get In Touch

 We could visit a several research stations, islands with penguin colonies, sea leopards and, of course, the whales.
 We were lucky to sail with a very professional crew - they made it possible to sail through the iceberg field.
 That made us feel to visit an other world in all shades of blue.

-— Anna Bassin, Germany
+— Anna Bassin

 Sailing expedition to Antarctica